2022 playoff pairings: First-round information for Sauk Valley area teams

 About West Prairie: The Cyclones have won five straight games after a three-game losing streak, and have scored 39 or more points in each of the last four contests. … West Prairie has allowed more than 18 points just once during the current winning streak, in a 49-26 win over Peoria Heights in Week 7. … The Cyclones have outscored opponents 295-276 this season, but that margin has been 181-70 the past four weeks.

-About Milledgeville: The Missiles have won two straight games heading into the postseason, and have outscored River Ridge and St. Thomas More 112-20 in those two games. … On the season, Milledgeville holds a 406-252 scoring edge, with its three losses coming to teams with a combined record of 25-2. … Connor Nye had touchdowns rushing, passing and on defense in Saturday’s win over St. Thomas More, as he returned a fumble 82 yards for a touchdown. … Kolton Wilk had 20 rushes for 154 yards and a TD in that game.
+About Milledgeville: The Missiles have won two straight games heading into the postseason, and have outscored River Ridge and St. Thomas More 112-20 in those two games. … On the season, Milledgeville holds a 406-252 scoring edge, with its three losses coming to teams with a combined record of 25-2 – including the only two undefeated teams in I8FA this season, Decatur Lutheran & West Central. … Connor Nye had touchdowns rushing, passing and on defense in last Saturday’s win over St. Thomas More, as he returned a fumble 82 yards for a touchdown. … Kolton Wilk had 20 rushes for 154 yards and a TD in that game. … Nye has 64 rushes for 739 yards and 11 touchdowns on the ground, and is 69 for 136 for 1,201 yards through the air, with 22 TDs and 3 INTs. … Wilk has 89 rushes for 694 yards and 7 TDs, and 13 catches for 133 yards and 4 scores.
+He also has a 75-yard kickoff return TD. … Kacen Johnson has 36 catches for 678 yards and 10 TDs, to go with 3 punt-return TDs and a kickoff return for a score.
+Konnor Johnson has 190 yards rushing, 199 yards receiving, and 8 total TDs.

 No. 13 AFC (6-3) at No. 4 Milford-Cissna Park (7-2)